-Under the supervision and with the participation of our management, including our Chief Financial Officer and Chief Executive Officer, we evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934 (Exchange Act)) as of June 30, 2014.
-Based upon that evaluation, our Chief Financial Officer and Chief Executive Officer concluded that as of June 30, 2014, our disclosure controls and procedures were not effective due to a material weakness in internal control over financial reporting reported in the Company's Registration Statement on Form S-1.
-The material weakness identified by management relates to having sufficient and adequate accounting resources in the area of complex accounting matters.
-While we have recently hired a chief financial officer during the quarter ended June 30, 2014, we believe given the short period of time since hiring the new chief financial officer that this material weakness continued to exist as of June 30, 2014.
+Under the supervision and with the participation of our management, including our Chief Financial Officer and Chief Executive Officer, we evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934 (Exchange Act)) as of September 30, 2015.
+Based on our management's evaluation (with the participation of our Chief Executive Officer and President and our Chief Financial Officer), as of the end of the period covered by this report, our Chief Executive Officer and President and our Chief Financial Officer have concluded that our disclosure controls and procedures were effective at the reasonable assurance level.